Parula: Biology

 The breeding habitat is woodlands with clearings.
-These warblers nest low in a tree or on the ground, laying 3-7 eggs in a cup nest.
+These warblers nest low in a tree or on the ground, laying 3–7 eggs in a cup nest.

 Parula warblers feed on insects and spiders, often caught by flycatching, and they have distinctive buzzing songs and loud chip calls.

 In art

-John James Audubon illustrated a pair of northern parulas in Birds of America (published in London 1827–38), Plate 15 entitled "Blue Yellow-backed Warbler - Sylvia americana".
+John James Audubon illustrated a pair of northern parulas in Birds of America (published in London 1827–1838), Plate 15 entitled "Blue Yellow-backed Warbler - Sylvia americana".
 The birds are shown perched on a Louisiana flag (Iris fulva) painted by Joseph Mason to which Audubon added the two birds in 1821.
 This led to a group of irises in Louisiana known as the "Louisiana irises".

 The image was engraved and colored by the Robert Havell, London workshops.
 The original watercolor by Audubon was purchased by the New York History Society where it remains as of January 2009.

+In data visualization

-The distinctive color scheme of the Parula (a soft fade from blue to yellow) has led to a Heat Map color scheme with the same name, used as the default plotting colors in the MATLAB programming language since October 2014.
-Parula replaces the previous default, "Jet", which was a full rainbow- depiction color scheme.
-The company has stated that having a dichromatic color transition is an asset to data analysis as it eliminates the "Apparent changes" that occur over a rainbow color scheme.
-(Note that even a perfectly smooth color gradient over a rainbow will appear to have distinct stripes, which can obscure more subtle gradients in the data).
+The distinctive color scheme of the Parula (a soft fade from blue to yellow) has led to a heat map color scheme with the same name, used as the default plotting colors in the MATLAB programming language since October 2014.
+Parula replaces the previous default, "Jet", which was a full rainbow-depiction color scheme.
+The company has stated that having a dichromatic color transition is an asset to data analysis as it eliminates the "apparent changes" that occur over a rainbow color scheme.
+(Note that even a perfectly smooth color gradient over a rainbow will appear to have distinct stripes, which can obscure more subtle gradients in the data.)
 The Parula colormap also has the effect that when plotted in grayscale, the colors also map to a smooth gradient from dark to light grey.